 The Fishermen’s Trail is 226.5 kilometers long in total and includes a total of 13 sections.
 In this article, I’ll tell you all about the gorgeous hike from Praia da Luz to Lagos.
 This is the thirteenth and last section of the Fishermen’s Trail.

 Hiking from Praia da Luz to Lagos

-After a section of the Pacific Crest Trail and the Pieterpad, it is now time for my third long-distance hike: the Fishermen’s Trail!
+After a section of the Pacific Crest Trail in the United States and the Pieterpad in The Netherlands, it is now time for my third long-distance hike: the Fishermen’s Trail!
 I currently live in Lagos and it is easiest for me to start with the last section of the Fisherman’s Trail: the hike from Praia da Luz to Lagos.

 Going uphill at Luz

 Luz is a pleasant town west of Lagos with many (mainly English) restaurants and cafes.
 The starting point of this section of the Fisherman’s Trail is Praia da Luz, a beautiful beach.
 From here, you can see the high cliff that you have to climb first.
 A great start of the hike!

 After a short walk on the paved road between the villas, I arrive at an unpaved parking lot.
 It is clear that I have to hike uphill, the post with the blue-green stripes of the Fisherman’s Trail is right in front of the climb.